-Through simple and at the same time extensive conditions, it is possible to select recipients with whom it is possible to work further - e.g. create a new list of recipients, edit data in bulk, copy, move or delete.
-Filters can be applied to one, several, or all recipient lists listed in the Mailkit account database.
+Through simple and at the same time extensive conditions, it is possible to select recipients with whom it is possible to work further - for example, create a new list of recipients, edit data in bulk, copy, move or delete.
+Filters can be applied to one, several, or all recipient lists listed in the Mailkit account.

-From the drop-down bar then select from which list(s) you want to filter:
+From the drop-down list, select the mailing list(s) from which you want to filter:

 TIP no.1: Comparison of text fields applies to the use of operators equal, not equal, begins with, doesn't begin with, contains, doesn't contain – all comparison of text strings is ie. CASE INSENSITIVE.

 Example: A city equals "prague" finds records with the value "prague" as well as with the values "Prague", "PRAGUE" or "PrAgUe".